fmarcos83/countdown/README.md

 # js-countdown

-A library for countdown management simple
+A library for easy countdown management

 ## how to use